victoriarosebender/FetchAnalysis/QuestionAnswers.md

 | 643059f0838dd2651fb27f50       | 4         | $75.99       |

 **Which is the leading brand in the Dips & Salsa category?**
+This answer is invalid due to missing data.
+Below is the result I was able to pull based on the limited data and queryD can be reran once the data is complete.
 This assumes within the Dips & Salsa category the brand with the highest sales is the leading brand.
 DEAN'S DAIRY DIP is the leading Brand in the Dips & Salsa category coming in with 22 units in sales and $39.95 in sales.